aditya-narayan-sahoo/hero-quiz/README.md

 # hero-quiz

-This is a quiz about the person whom I admire - Cristiano Ronaldo
+This is a short quiz about the person whom I admire - Cristiano Ronaldo